MIG Equipment Facts. Part

 REGARDS AND KEEP UP THE GREAT WORK.
 NICK.

-would not have poor weld equipment if we had good weld management.
+if we had good weld management.

 THE NINETEEN EIGHTIES, THE WORLD'S MOST SUCCESSFUL AUTO / TRUCK FRAME MANUFACTURER

 WAS COMPANY LOCATED IN MILWAUKEE, THE COMPANY WAS CALLED "A.O.
 SMITH".

 OUT MAKING CAR FRAMES FOR CADILAC IN 1904.
 IN 1990s A.O.SMITH WAS THE ONLY GLOBAL

 CORPORATION TO ESTABLISH ROBOT MULTI-PLANT WELD BEST PRACTICES AND ALSO PROVIDE

 EFFECTIVE ROBOT PROCESS CONTROLS.
 THE AO SMITH DAILY ROBOT WELD REWORK FOR THE